Deep Dive: Configure Export Settings for QuickBooks Desktop

 If you are centrally managing your company cards through Domain Control, you can also export expenses from each individual card to a specific account in QuickBooks (detailed instructions here).

 Debit Card: Expenses will export as a single-itemized check for each Expensify report.
+The check is written to the "vendor" which is the individual who created/submitted the report in Expensify.

 Vendor Bill: A single itemized vendor bill for each Expensify report.
+The bill is associated with the "vendor" which is the individual who created/submitted the report in Expensify.

 Expenses can be marked as billable in Expensify which will export to QuickBooks Desktop with the billable flag.
 To fully take advantage of this functionality, any expense marked as billable must have a Customer/Job associated with it.